sidwellr/schotter/schotter3.md

 The last method, ".set(model.ids.randomize, ui)", adds the new button to the UI.
 It uses the first parameter, the widget id, to see if the widget already exists.
 If so, it uses the existing one; if not it creates a new one.
 It also handles any user interaction with the button, such as changing the color if the mouse is hovering over it.
 It returns an Event reflecting the current state.
 The type varies depending on the widget.
 For a button, it returns a TimesClicked struct containing the number of times the button was clicked.

-Now some Rust magic happens.
-The Event returned by .set() has the Iterator trait, so we can use it in a ```for in``` statement.
-If the button wasn't clicked, the Iterator returns an empty range, so the for statement body is skipped.
-If the button was clicked, the iterator returns (), the Rust "unit", which we assign to the (unused) variable _click, and the body is executed.
-Here, the body assigns a new value to random_seed.
+Then some Rust magic happens.
+The Event returned by .set() for all widgets has the Iterator trait, so we can use it in a ```for``` statement.
+The ```for``` statement is commonly used for iterating over a range (```for i in 0..5```) or a vector (```for element in vector```), but it can be used with any type that has an Iterator.
+For a button, if the button was not clicked the iterator will iterate 0 times, thus skipping the ```for``` statement body.
+If the button was clicked once the iterator will iterate one time.
+In theory, if the button was clicked more than once, the iterator will iterate multiple times, once for each click.
+But in practice, humans can't click the button more than once during a given call.
+(Maybe a bot could.)

+When the iterator iterates, it needs to return some value.
+Here it returns (), the Rust "unit", which is used when a value is needed but information is not.
+We assign it to the (unused) variable _click.
+The ```for``` body assigns a new value to random_seed.

 Our UI with its single button is now created, but we still need to draw it to the UI window frame.
 This is done in the view function for the UI window, which we called ui_view (we had underscores in the parameter names earlier, but remove them now since we need to use them):